oskaraqp/weatherApp/README.md

 **Note: Important! it is needed an .env file on the root of the project containig the keys used by Google Maps and openweathermap**

 The structure of the file is like this:

 REACT_APP_WEATHER_API_KEY={yourkey}

+REACT_APP_GOOGLE_MAPS_API_KEY={yourkey}

-REACT_APP_GOOGLE_MAPS_API_KEY={yourkey} Billing configuration needs to set in order to get the autocomplete to work on the input and remove overlay on the map
+Google requires rilling configuration needs to set in order to get the autocomplete to work on the input and remove overlay on the map

 ### `Services Used`